aumatap/aumakallio/_posts/2024-11-03-elections.md

 The two-party system of the United States makes it difficult for democrats to provide a policy that is compelling to the majority.
 At the same time it allows Donald Trump to leverage the discontent of the right-leaning Americans, all the way from far right to moderate conservatives.

 This is because the two-party system is not granular enough to capture the wide variety of political views that people currently hold.
 In Europe - and specifically in Finland, the political system I am most familiar with - it is typical to have many parties to choose from.
-For example in Finland, the 200 seats in the parliament are divided between X parties, the Y of which constitute the current government.
+For example in Finland, the 200 seats in the parliament are divided between 10 parties, the 4 of which constitute the current government.
 These parties and their representations are provided below:

 | Party             	    | Political stance    	            | Representatives	    | Position   |